 A Specific Method Developed for Carrying Questionnaire Surveys.
 Or, how to amalgamate operators’ perception with production system design and to organisational units within hospitals.
 Explanations and some short examples

-This article (or preprint) is a more universally orientated compilation (with some short examples) of some of the authors' research and development work, than what has been published before.
+This article (or preprint not yet completed due to the retirement of one of the authors) is a more universally orientated compilation (with some short examples) of some of the authors' research and development work, than what has been published before.
 The content is based on some specially designed questionnaire surveys carried out by the authors during almost three decades.
 Thus, we explain a specific method, which has been judged necessary to make public since it makes questionnaire studies more scientifically valuable in particular senses.
 This method was developed and practised in the automotive and manufacturing industry, and after that refined further for yet another sector of the society (the health-care sector).

 During this particular phase where the involved in, e.g., complementation and reconfiguration of the so-called product information for the products disassembled.
 Thereby were the physical products, as well as the less obvious anomalies of various information systems, possible to be mastered in ways that were and still are quite uncommon for most practitioners as well as scientists.
 A deeper understanding of some different aspects implied being of interest were thereby gained before the method for questionnaires studies at all became important for us.
 They were therefore in these automotive cases, already from the very beginning, possessing a "sort of reference" for the work to understand e.g. both the product and the functions of the production systems in question (this feat was thereby achieved long before questionnaire surveys proved to be attention-grabbing).